jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 1. Mathematically understand the difference between **Ordinary v.s.
 Generalized** Linear Models (GLM) & why we are using GLM to build time-series forecasters.
 2. Explore the concept of "going Bayesian" (Bayes' Theorem), the benefits from doing so & the extended philosophy behind it.
 3. Break down the mathematics of FBProphet.
 4. Build our own version in Python with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampler (since I am not yet super fluent in Stan by the time I write this post).
+In addition, I will not spend much time talking about PyMC3, as you can navigate here to explore.
+It's an amazing probabilistic modeling module that implements frontier computational algorithms to perform MCMC simulations, along with a rich library of variational inferencing methods when dealing with massive amount of data, for regressions of various distributions in our built models.
+In short it performs sampling & fitting of our model for prediction purposes.

 ---